Shell Shocks: How One Of The World's Biggest Oil Firms Secured A $1.3 Billion Deal Mired In Corruption Allegations

 “I have nothing on OPL 245 but anyway they managed to take one folder which they thought was of relevance, er, no idea what that would be and apparently they have been in your office, they were still in your office … at the end of the afternoon.”

-He continued: “And then I think they’re going to go to Kath’s office, which of course used to be Malcolm’s … there’s a whole stack of Malcolm’s stuff still in there so I have no idea what it is, but that could be ummm…” he said, trailing off.
+He continued: “And then I think they’re going to go to Chad [Holliday]’s office, which of course used to be Malcolm’s … there’s a whole stack of Malcolm’s stuff still in there so I have no idea what it is, but that could be ummm…” he said, trailing off.

 Later in the call, van Beurden also said Shell was looking into whether or not it should have disclosed more to the US Department of Justice at the time of the OPL 245 deal.
 During that period, Shell was under a deferred prosecution agreement (DPA) – a deal made instead of prosecution – relating to previous charges of corruption in Nigeria.
 The terms of the deals generally require information to be disclosed to outside organisations monitoring the company.